raivivek/raivivek.github.io/resume.rst

     Mar, 2014

         Technological advancement and next generation techniques are producing more genomic data than what could be handled by scientists.
 This prompts development of automatic techniques for understanding and analysis of raw genomic data.
 Prediction of genes is critical for understanding the cell regulatory network and hence the human health and medicine.
-The paper analyzes different fuzzy guided Genetic Algorithm and Neural Network based models to predict the genes (on whole genome level in Prokaryotes).
+The paper analyzes different fuzzy guided Genetic Algorithm and Neural Network based models to predict the genes.
 In the end, future scope of emerging hybrid techniques and some inherent problems associated with these methods are discussed.

 Applications
 ############